 How can you expect to get the best turn out for your event?

 The answer is segmentation.

-The best way to get small business owners to turn up to your event would be to create a segment of people who list themselves as a small business owner that lives within 20 miles of your event and then send them an invite by email.
+The best way to get small business owners to turn up to your event would be to create a segment of people who list themselves as small business owner that lives within 20 miles of your event and then send them an invite by email.
 The segmentation part is simple and can easily be done through CRM software.